Nytra/MaximizedTerminal/README.md

 The extension may take a few seconds to initialize when you first use the key binding.

-I tried to get this extension to override the default key binding for toggle terminal (ctrl + ') but nothing I tried would work :(
+The extension now overrides the default keybinding for opening the terminal (ctrl+') Thanks to Pablo-MC on GitHub for this contribution!